dansholds/grapple-comps-min/content/posts/14774-combate-bjj-tournament.md

 At Combate Brazilian Jiu Jitsu, we will be going over competition strategies, drills, coaching strategies as well as the IBJJF rules.
 The competition will be held by Professor Luiz Paulo Baptista along guest coaches and other professors.

-Rules will be followed as IBJJF states, for more information visit: https://ibjjf.com/news/new-rules-updates
+Rules will be followed as IBJJF states, for more information visit- https-//ibjjf.com/news/new-rules-updates

-Registrations:
+Registrations-

 - Pre registrations should be done to participate